thepowersgang/mosslang/DESIGN_NOTES.md

 - "rust--" - Trademark issues - it's not rust
 - "r--" - R is another language, nope.
 - "rs--" - Nah...
-- "moss" - It's an older and stickier fungus :D
+- "moss" - It's an sticky fungus :D

 A modern C, but with rust-like syntax
-- Full rust syntax (use `syn`'s parser?)
+- Very close to full rust syntax
   - Add post-fix deref syntax to make derefs explicit, but still ergonomic
+  - For loops need thought, for now they're just magic syntax
 - Aim for C ABI compatability
-  -

 ## Goals
 - A simple language spec (close to C)